Kalispell (YTB-784)

 Kalispell (YTB-784) was a United States Navy Natick-class large harbor tug named after Kalispell, Montana.

 Construction

-The contract for Kalispell was awarded 14 January 1965.
+The contract for Kalispell was awarded on 14 January 1965.
 She was laid down on 14 September 1965 at Marinette, Wisconsin, by Marinette Marine and launched 13 December 1965.

 Operational history

-Placed in service 3 May 1966, Kalispell served in the 5th Naval District at Norfolk, Virginia until the Vietnam war when she was reassigned to Task Force 117, the Mobile Riverine Force and participated in many campaigns.
+Placed in service 3 May 1966, Kalispell served in the 5th Naval District at Norfolk, Virginia until the Vietnam War when she was reassigned to Task Force 117, the Mobile Riverine Force and participated in many campaigns.
 After the war she served in Subic Bay, Republic of the Philippines and Diego Garcia before being scrapped in 2005.
 She earned eight campaign stars for Vietnam War service.